Argonum-Clever2/mike/README.md

 #### the evolutionary distance

-compute the evolutionary distance， and then will generate the file named dist.txt in destination_path
+compute the evolutionary distance，and then will generate the file named dist.txt in destination_path
 ```bash

 ./mike dist -l sketch_filelist_1 -L sketch_filelist_2 -d destination_path